 Moderation offers many opportunities and one big one Risks – the demotivation of the participants.
 Each participant invests a lot of time, brain power and passion in the event.
-So she just does Sense, if the organizer has an honest interest in the results and is also willing to continue working with this output.
+So she just does Sinn, if the organizer has an honest interest in the results and is also willing to continue working with this output.

 If moderations are used as “alibi events”, the frustration of the participants is assured.
 Rightly so - what else is there to be discussed or worked out if the result has already been unofficially determined and the participants should only be given the feeling of having been involved?
 Here the moderator has to check in advance whether real results are desired or whether the event is mere waste.

 In order to avoid alibi events, the moderator will ask the following questions:

 - What happens after that with the results?

 - Shall they be borne into the future?

 - If the moderation is about visionary approaches, is it planned to break it down to a feasible level, or is it about the pure collection of ideas?
 (The respective approach is then also to be named.)

 It is decisive for the presenter which framework conditions the client communicates and what results are expected from the participants.
 A detailed briefing should prevent the client from being dissatisfied and the participants are frustrated afterwards.